Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem

 \subsubsection{Graphs, paths, directions, and tight maps.}

 A \emph{graph} $G$ is a 1-dimensional $\Delta$-complex, with vertex and edge sets denoted $\Vertices(G)$, $\Edges(G)$ or just $\VG$, $\EG$.
+A \emph{subgraph} of a graph $G$ is a subcomplex $H \subset G$ of some subdivision of~$G$; its \emph{complementary subgraph} $G \setminus H$ is the closure of the set theoretic complement $G-H$.
+Two subgraphs \emph{overlap} if, with respect to some subdivision, they have an edge in common.

+Without otherwise specifying we work in the PL category: every map between graphs is assumed to be piecewise linear or PL, meaning a map in the category of simplicial complexes with respect to some subdivision of the domain and range.
+Sometimes we will require a map to be simplicial, and if so this will always be made explicit.
+Often (but not always) we require that a map take the vertex set of its domain to the vertex set of its range; in particular this is required in the definition of topological representatives (Section~\ref{SectionRTT}).
+Now and then we will consider continuous maps that are not necessarily PL.

-An \emph{oriented edge} is an edge with an orientation assigned; if $e$ denotes an oriented edge then $\bar e$ denotes the same edge with opposite orientation.
-A \emph{path} in a graph $G$ is either a \emph{trivial path} at a vertex, or a \emph{nontrivial path} which is a finite edge path without backtracking, expressed as a concatenation $\gamma = e_1 \cdots e_K$ of $K \ge 1$ oriented edges such that $\bar e_i \ne e_{i+1}$ for all $1 \le i < i+1 \le K$.
+An \emph{oriented edge} is an edge with an orientation assigned; if $e$ denotes an oriented edge then $\bar e$ denotes the same edge with opposite orientation. \emph{Paths} in a graph $G$ come in two types: either a \emph{trivial path} which takes constant value at some vertex; or a \emph{nontrivial path} which is a finite edge path without backtracking, expressed as a concatenation $\gamma = e_1 \cdots e_K$ of $K \ge 1$ oriented edges such that $\bar e_i \ne e_{i+1}$ for all $1 \le i < i+1 \le K$.